pollfish/docs/android/google-play.md

 Sets a notification listener when a Pollfish Survey is received.

-With this notification publisher can also get informed through the SurveyInfo object returned, about the:
+With this notification publisher can get informed through the SurveyInfo object returned, about the:

 - **surveyCPA** : money to be earned from survey received in US dollar cents (estimated based on daily exchange currency)
 - **surveyIR** : the current estimation for the survey incidence rate as an integer number in the range 0-100.
 This param is optional and will have as default the value -1 if it was not set and the IR wan not computed reliably.